Creebos/Mindwatch/BLOG.md

     while True:
         # Prompt the user to enter a text
         user_input = input("\nEnter a text to analyze emotions (or type 'exit' to quit): ")

         # Exit the loop if the user types 'exit'
         if user_input.lower() == 'exit':
             print("Goodbye!")
             break

         # Get the predicted emotion for the input text
         emotion = predict_emotion(user_input)

         # Display the predicted emotion
         print(f"The predicted emotion is: {emotion}")
 ```

 **Conclusion**

 With this tool, you can analyze the emotions of text inputs based on a trained Logistic Regression model.
 The two scripts (train_model.py and analyze_emotion.py) ensure a clear separation of concerns:
 • Training Script: Prepares and trains the model on a labeled dataset.
 • Analysis Script: Loads the trained model and analyzes new text inputs.

 This project demonstrates the practical application of Logistic Regression for text classification, leveraging techniques like TF-IDF vectorization and preprocessing for accurate predictions.

 Feel free to enhance the project by adding features like:
 • Mapping numeric labels to descriptive emotions (e.g., 0 → “happy”).
 • Deploying the tool as a web application using Flask or FastAPI.
 • Experimenting with other classifiers like SVM or deep learning models.

+### Software Engineering

+This week we finally started implementing our Backend and populating our database.

+As a little bit of a challenge I tried to setup Github Identity as the Identity Plattform of our Application, which unfortunately did not workout on first or second try.
+After investing about 2 hours, I reconsidered and focussed on the actual features of our application since the API is still pretty barren.
+Functionality of the Use Cases is obviously more important than Identity Plattform integration, for the success of this project.
+However if there is some time left, I will try again, since Authentication and Authorization is quite essential for any API.

+After that I started setting up EF Core with code-first which is quite simple, just create the Entities, create a DB Context and generate migrations from those.

+At first there was a little issue with the connectionstring and actually applying migrations via the Visual Studio Command Line (PMC).
+The connectionstring for the API running inside docker was with the hostname "database", since it was the name of our network connection between Db and API.
+When applying Migrations via the PMC, it runs the api and uses the same Connectionstring.
+Which obviously does not work because the Visual Studio does not operate from inside the docker container.
+So I had to manually adjust the Connectionstring each time I wanted to apply a migration by PMC. after that I decided to just Apply the migrations on application startup, to prevent to have to do it manually.
+This solution is fine for our little project, but not recommended for bigger and more impactful applications.

+I also had some issues with dotnet versions once.
+My whole application is built on .NET Core 8 and therefore I decided to exclusively use only packages for .NET Core 8 (so major version must be 8, for most Microsoft packages).
+I once let VS install a Package by itself (from the context menu, when a class isnt found, it recommends installing the corresponding package).
+Unfortunately it did install the major version 9, without my knowledge.
+That unfortunately actually led to an issue during startup.
+It cost me some time to figure it out, but with the help of ChatGPT I got it working again.

+Anyways I did continue then with the implementation of some seeding data, in order to populate the database with some example data for testing.
+At first, it was recommended to me to use the modelBuilder and create seeder data via migrations, however I did not like that approach, since it was just example data.
+Migrations would be applied to every environment, including Production.
+Therefore I built a different approach, just using the DbContext.
+On startup the App checks if it is Dev Environment, and if so it does create an early instance of the DbContext during startup and inserts some example data.
+I create a insert or update function, to prevent duplication of the same data, and also to reset the example data after every start.
+Adding new data manually has no impact, it will stay there like it is, which is intended, if we want to create more realistic data by hand.
+The seeder data was generated with AI, since its quite time consuming to implement it by hand.
+Luckily context was easily available, only the Entities and the relationships between the entities were required to generate it.
+Maybe also a little context on what this app was about so the content would fit.

+After that I started working on the actual API and Controllers.
+I divided the whole thing into 2 parts, Employee and Questionnaire.